Topics on this page

 Create a diagnostic package and logs

-To diagnose an issue, your support provider may ask you to send a diagnostic package containing debug information for
+To diagnose an issue, your support provider may ask you to send a diagnostic package containing debug information for the agent.

 For an agent, you can create a diagnostic package either:

 - via Workload Security